-You may need more testing done.
+You may need more testing.
 These tests assess how your brain functions.
 The results can help your doctor determine:

 You may be referred to a counselor to take part in a rehabilitation program to improve functioning.

-To help reduce your chances of getting a closed head injury, take the following steps:
+To help reduce your chance of a closed head injury: